pollfish/docs/android/google-play.md

 - Support for Lollipop
 </div>

+* This SDK should be used for distribution in  Google Play Store.
+*
 ## Quick Guide of Google Play SDK

-1. Download Pollfish jar or aar file and add to your project
+1. Download Pollfish jar or aar file and add to your project (or use jcenter())
 2. Setup Google Play services for your app, as described [here](//developer.android.com/google/play-services/setup.html).
 3. Import Pollfish classes
 4. Add permissions to AndroidManifest.xml
-5. Call the init function to activate Pollfish
+5. Call init function to activate Pollfish
-6. Set to Release mode and release in Store
+6. Set to Release mode and release in Google Play Store
 7. Update your privacy policy

 Pollfish Android SDK works with Android 10 (2.3.3) and above.